Last updated on September 3rd, 2022 at 10:14 am

 Georgeham to Croyde Pub Crawl

 Not sure if this is an actual ‘thing’ but every year, my friends and I do a pub crawl from Georgeham to Croyde.
-We usually walk 30 minutes from Croyde to Georgeham, which is the next village along.
+We usually walk the 30 minutes from Croyde to Georgeham, which is the next village along.
 Occasionally we get the bus there.

 We start at The Rock for lunch.
-From there we move onto the King’s Arms, then it’s a bit of a walk back to Croyde to The Manor, then it’s The Blue Groove, Billy Budd’s, and then we stumble across to The Thatch in time for dinner!
+From there we move onto the King’s Arms, then it’s a bit of a walk back to Croyde to The Manor, then it’s The Blue Groove, The Hangout, Billy Budd’s, and then we stumble across to The Thatch in time for dinner!
 If you spend an hour or so in each pub, it works out pretty well!

 Thrill-seekers will enjoy a day of coasteering, which if you’ve never done it before, is basically jumping off rocks and cliffs into the sea and swimming around the coast.
 It’s often a popular activity for a stag do!